PelionIoT/distro-pelion-edge/README.md

     - [YUM repository usage](#yum-repository-usage)
   * [FOTA](#fota)

-# Build scripts for Pelion Edge
+# distro-pelion-edge - deb/rpm build scripts for Pelion Edge

+These are scripts to build Pelion Edge as deb/rpm packages for the following distros:

+   * Debian Buster (10).
+   * Ubuntu Bionic (18.04).
+   * Ubuntu Focal (20.04).
+   * Redhat Enterprise Linux 8.
+   * CentOS 8.

 The  folder `build-env`  contains helper  or common  scripts.
 Other  directories contain build scripts specific for each package, for Debian-based distributions: